richiebono/MineSweeper/README.md

 6.2 What we want to see is how well you handle yourself given the time you spend on the problem, how you think, and how you prioritize when time is sufficient to solve everything.
 6.3 Please email your solution as soon as you have completed the challenge or the time is up

-# Getting Started
+# Getting Started Development Environment

 1. Requirements
 - Install Docker

 2. Container Orchestration Server and MicroServices
 - execute command "docker compose up" on preferred CMD
+- access the web application with link: http://localhost:3000
+- access the database manager adminer with link: http://localhost:8080
+- access the Account Mananger API with link: http://localhost:8081/swagger-ui.html
+- access the game API with link: http://localhost:8082/swagger-ui.html
+- access the monitoring server with link: http://localhost:8083
+- access the db server with link: http://localhost:5432

+# Getting Started Production Environment

+1. Requirements
+- Install Docker

+2. Container Orchestration Server and MicroServices
+- execute command "docker compose up" on preferred CMD
+- access the web application with link: http://localhost:5000
 - access the database manager adminer with link: http://localhost:8080
 - access the Account Mananger API with link: http://localhost:8081/swagger-ui.html
 - access the game API with link: http://localhost:8082/swagger-ui.html